QUESTIONS AND ANSWERS

 There are many options, but you will primarily want to make sure you are fulfilling the requirements for grad school.
 Check out the requirements for each grad program to ensure you meet the requirements in undergrad.

-Laura attended and now teaches at Iowa State University‘s Biological/Pre-Medical Illustration Program.
+Laura attended and now teaches at Iowa State University‘s Scientific Visualization Program (previously BPMI).
 It is an excellent, rigorous program that prepares students well.
 However, it is just one of many great options.

 You can’t go wrong with any of the accredited medical illustration grad schools.
 They all do an excellent job!
 I suggest looking into each to see which seems right for you.
 Visit if possible, look at their curriculum, talk to current students as well as graduates, and check out student portfolios.